tiprankstipranks

 Changes in accounting standards may adversely affect our reported results of operations and financial condition.

-Our consolidated financial statements are subject to the application of GAAP in the U.S. and in Bermuda which are periodically revised and/or expanded.
-Accordingly, we are required to adopt new or revised accounting standards issued by recognized authoritative bodies, including the FASB, the BMA and the NAIC.
-Future accounting standards we adopt, including the FASB's accounting standard update related to long-duration insurance contracts, will change current accounting and disclosure requirements applicable to our consolidated financial statements.
-Such changes may have a material effect on our reported results of operations or financial condition.
+Our consolidated financial statements are subject to the application of GAAP in the U.S., which is periodically revised and/or expanded.
+Accordingly, we are required to adopt new or revised accounting standards issued by recognized authoritative bodies, including the Financial Accounting Standards Board ("FASB") and the National Association of Insurance Commissioners ("NAIC").
+Updates or revisions, including underlying assumptions, projections, estimates or judgments/interpretations by management, could have a material adverse effect on our business, financial condition and results of operations.
 In addition, the required adoption of new accounting standards may result in significant incremental costs associated with initial implementation and ongoing compliance.
-See Note 1.
+See Part IV.
+Item 15.
+Note 1.
 Summary of Significant Accounting Policies in the notes to our consolidated financial statements contained herein for additional information regarding accounting updates.

 Debt & Financing - Risk 1